 If you suffer a work-related injury and are unable to return to work while you recover, you likely will be eligible to collect workers’ compensation benefits.
 But what happens if you suffer an injury outside of work that also prevents you from working?
-Because your injury did not occur on the job, you won’t be eligible for workers compensation; however, you may be eligible to collect short-term disability benefits instead.
-The following information discusses New York’s short-term disability program, who is eligible for it and what benefits are available.
+Because your injury did not occur on the job, you won’t be eligible for worker’s compensation; however, you may be eligible to collect short-term disability benefits instead.
+The following information discusses New York’s short-term disability program, who is eligible for it, and what benefits are available.
 If you have questions or concerns about any of the topics below, please contact a knowledgeable short-term disability lawyer.

 What Is Short-Term Disability?

 The state’s short-term disability program pays benefits to individuals who are employed or recently employed and who suffer off-the-job injuries and illnesses that prevent them from working for a short time (up to 26 weeks).
 This includes employees who are disabled due to complications arising from pregnancy.
 While this program is administered by the New York State Workers’ Compensation Board, it is a different program from workers’ compensation, which is reserved for workers who suffer on-the-job injuries and illnesses.
-New York is one of only a very small number of states that requires employers to carry short-term disability insurance, and it is intended to lessen the financial impact of non-work-related injuries that nevertheless put employees out of work for a short period of time.
+New York is one of only a very small number of states that require employers to carry short-term disability insurance, and it is intended to lessen the financial impact of non-work-related injuries that nevertheless put employees out of work for a short period of time.

 Who Is Eligible for Short-term Disability in New York City and Long Island?

 Virtually all employers in the New York metropolitan area, including New York City, Long Island, and Nassau County and Suffolk County, are “covered” employers under the program, which defines a covered employer as an employer of one or more persons on each of 30 days in any calendar year.
 The employer becomes covered four weeks after the 30th day of such employment.
-In order to pay for these benefits, covered employers are allowed (but not required) to take a contribution from their employees.
+In order to pay for these benefits, covered employers are allowed (but not required) to make a contribution from their employees.
 The amount of this compensation is equal to one-half of one percent of any given worker’s weekly wages, but no more than 60 cents per week.